dunnl/sally/README.md

 There is no test suite for this project (!).
 It's an old project and not really worth building a test suite for now.

-## Docker caveats

-Stack automatically volume-mounts the current directory into the container